ranovoxo/movie-data-pipeline-infra/README.md

   - `provider.tf` configures the AWS region
   - `variables.tf` defines input variables for customizing the deployment
   - `ec2.tf` launches an EC2 instance and bootstraps the pipeline with Docker Compose
+  - `ec2_user_data.sh.tpl` shell script executed on first boot to install Docker, fetch secrets and start the services
   - `iam.tf` sets up IAM roles and an instance profile
   - `rds.tf` provisions a PostgreSQL database and stores the password in Parameter Store
   - `storage.tf` creates S3 buckets and a monthly cost budget